 With my art, I want to express what all these experiences have brought me, what I have learned about myself: about my likes, my reactions, my sorrows, my frustrations, my values…

 From Fine Arts to Graphic Design: What are you learning at the Escuela Superior de Enseñanzas Técnicas (graduate school of technical teaching) that is helping you in your current profession?

 Right now, what comes to mind is a logo that Miquel Barceló did for the 40th anniversary of the University of the Balearic Islands, which he did free of charge.
 This drawing has generated a lot of controversy because in reality it is not really a design; it is a drawing of a good artist and not the work of a designer.

 I recognise the need for expertise in my work: the layout of a publication is important because text and illustration come together and, as an illustrator, I need to have the necessary knowledge to control the whole process.
 I want to know how my work will turn out, what my initial idea will look like in its final format.
 Because of this, I think that, if you want a logo, you should turn to a designer.
 In addition, if you want a painting you should turn to a painter.

-“I am very comfortable with the use of the metaphor, surrealism and symbolism… Avoid obviousness, send out less obvious messages that everyone can interpret differently depending on their life experience.”
+“I am comfortable with the use of the metaphor, surrealism and symbolism… Avoid obviousness, send out messages that everyone can interpret differently.”